-Over the autumn, Kathy Hinde will compose a new vocal work that combines live singing with electronically altered voices.
-The piece is inspired by how bats Echo-locate by using sound to ‘see’ their surroundings and the project aims to employ bio-mimicry as a creative method.
-In collaboration with technologists, Kathy will create a new device that uses sensors and mini-computers.
-These devices will effect the sounds of the singers voices based on where they are positioned in the performance space.
+Artist Kathy Hinde composed a new vocal work that combined live singing with electronically altered voices.
+The piece was inspired by how bats Echo-locate by using sound to ‘see’ their surroundings and the project aimed to employ bio-mimicry as a creative method.
+In collaboration with technologists, Kathy created a new device that used sensors and mini-computers.
+These devices effected the sounds of the singers voices based on where they were positioned in a performance space.
 A sonic and spacial experience.